Step One – the most often misquoted Step

 Step One is an admission of alcoholism.
 (See page 30 of the Big Book).

 It is an acknowledgement that we have become convinced in our inner-most selves that we are alcoholics.

-I made the error, also – for many years, thinking that “Step One is a two part Step.”
-It isn’t.
+I made the error, also – thinking that "Step One is a two part Step."
+And, it isn’t.

 When I read the descriptions of "what an alcoholic is" in the Big Book – I have yet to find any reference that "and an unmanageable life" has anything to do – with whether or not a person is alcoholic or non-alcoholic.
 It just isn’t there.